Home » Research

 Research

-I am currently interested in understanding how rural communities and farmers in Northern Ireland organize and navigate the complexities Brexit and the changes to the Northern Ireland Protocol suppose for their livelihoods.
-Broadly my work looks at the relationships between social movements, nationalism, rural politics, and sovereignty in times of political and climate instability.
+I am currently interested in understanding how how the livelihoods of farmers and rural communities on both sides of the Irish border have been transformed by the redesigned agricultural policy after Brexit.
 I am also working on two additional projects in Puerto Rico.
-The first one tries to look at how communities in Puerto Rico are relying on energy transformations to imagine and build political projects.
-My secondary research strand on Puerto Rico, looks at how the Puerto Rico New Song Movement (PRNSM) documents and participates of Puerto Rico’s environmental movement since the 1960s.
+My past research projects focused on two different strands: 1) The first one tries to look at how communities in Puerto Rico are relying on energy transformations to imagine and build political projects.
+2) My secondary research strand on Puerto Rico, looks at how the Puerto Rico New Song Movement (PRNSM) documents and participates of Puerto Rico’s environmental movement since the 1960s.

 In the past a research assistant to Dr. Manuel Valdés Pizzini, a cultural anthropologist affiliated with the Center for Interdisciplinary Studies of the Coast (CIEL) at the University of Puerto Rico-Mayagüez.
 Initially, my work here was to document and understand the historical changes the Puerto Rican coast had undergone since the nineteenth century.
 However, in 2017, two months after beginning to work with Valdés Pizzini, Hurricane María devastated Puerto Rico.
 After the storm, my work transformed into a systematic understanding of how communities survive under dire conditions.
 I had the opportunity to visit and collaborate with different communities and documented how they survived the complex and challenging reconstruction processes.
 I prepared and distributed educational material for coastal communities and fishers.
 The idea was not to tell them how to organize, but to be a facilitator and help them feel empowered through communication, information, and support.